RexanWONG/text-behind-image/api/README.md

     ```

     **Expected Response**:
-    The API will return the preview image file directly.
+    The API will save the preview image to the `uploads` directory without returning the path to the preview image.

-    ## Reasons for Implementing Two Separate API Endpoints
+    ## Reason for Implementing Two Separate API Endpoints

-    1. **Modularity**: Separating the background removal and text addition processes allows for better code organization and maintenance.

-    2. **Flexibility**: Users can remove backgrounds without necessarily adding text, providing more options for image processing.

-    3. **Performance Optimization**: By caching or saving the background-removed images, we can reduce processing time for subsequent text additions or modifications.

-    4. **Resource Management**: Background removal is typically more resource-intensive than text addition.
-Separating these processes allows for better resource allocation and potential optimization of each task independently.

-    5. **Error Handling**: With separate endpoints, it's easier to identify and handle errors specific to each process, improving the overall reliability of the application.

-    6. **Future Scalability**: This architecture makes it easier to add new features or modify existing ones without affecting the entire image processing pipeline.
+    The main reason for separating background removal and text addition is flexibility.
+This allows users to make multiple attempts at formatting text without needing to remove the background each time, significantly improving efficiency and user experience.